-4.3 Test to achieve.
+4.3 Test to develop.

 No load test excitation.
-For the elaboration of this test, it must be injected a voltage step on the reference signal of automatic voltage regulator unit, such as to obtain appreciable variations in the generating unit output voltage.
-The regulating unit must to be in manual and automatic position.
-To this test must to register by means Oscillograph the next variations; the step voltage, the excitation current, the excitation voltage and the generator voltage.
+For this test, it must apply a voltage step on the reference signal of automatic voltage regulator to obtain appreciable variations in the generating unit output terminal and exitation voltage, in this test must to record oscillography.

 Speed government test.
-In this test, must be injected a voltage step in the reference signal of speed sensor comparator circuit, until to obtain appreciable variations in the generating unit output electric power.
-This test must to register by means Oscillograph the next variations; the step voltage and the generating unit output electric power.
+In this test, must to apply a voltage step on the signal reference of governor speed sensor comparator circuit and to record variations in the generating unit output electric power.

 System test.
-The tests to evaluate the dynamic behavior of the western power system, were executed considering the applications and conditions made by the personnel Dispatch Center, due to the experience that they have had with the different problems analyzed in this work.
-Such as it is shown in the Oscillographic record No 2, the general response is poorly damping, even when self-sustained oscillations are not observed.
+The tests to evaluate the power system dynamic behavior, were applied considering the applications and conditions made by the personnel Dispatch Center according yours experience.
+An example of test is shown in the Oscillographic record N° 2, the general is poorly damping, even when self-sustained oscillations are observed.
 With this test could be determined a critical oscillation frequency in 0.51 Hz.